mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 {: style='list-style-type: none'}

 ### Accessing data
-We'll start with a skill that spans the entire analytics-engineering spectrum, but I'd argue is more of an "engineering" skill than an analytical one.
-As a data scientist, you'll rarely access data through the familiar click-based graphical user interfaces of Google Drive or Dropbox.
-The majority of your time accessing data will be through SQL and APIs.
+We'll start with a skill that spans the entire [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1/#the-scalpel-versus-the-shovel), but I'd argue is more of an "engineering" skill than an analytical one.
+As a data scientist, you'll rarely access data through the click-based graphical user interfaces of Google Drive or Dropbox.
+Instead, the majority of the data you'll access will reside in SQL (Structured Query Language) databases or at APIs (Application Programming Interfaces).

 #### SQL
-So far, all the skills we've covered have assumed you already have data loaded into memory on your laptop.
-But unless your company is tiny, it's going to have more data than can fit onto one laptop.
+Unless your company is tiny, it's going to have more data than can fit onto one laptop.
 Further, the data will need to be organized in a way that optimizes storage space and retrieval time, as well as lets multiple users read (and write) the data simultaneously.
-The main way to do this is with [relational databases](https://en.wikipedia.org/wiki/Relational_database), which you query with SQL (Structured Query Language).<sup>[[2]](#2-sql)</sup>
+The main way to do this is with [relational databases](https://en.wikipedia.org/wiki/Relational_database), which you query with SQL.<sup>[[2]](#2-sql)</sup>

-As a data scientist, you don't need to be a pro at SQL - that's more in the realm of a data engineer - but you definitely need to be able to join data from multiple tables, filter rows, and perform aggregations.
+There isn't a huge amount to SQL, and it's an area that you'll repeatedly use, so it's good to polish this skill.
+While you likely won't be *creating* databases or tables $-$ that's more in the realm of a [data engineer](https://www.xplenty.com/blog/data-engineering-what-does-a-data-engineer-do-how-do-i-become-one/) $-$ you'll definitely be querying data, and possibly writing to the database.
+We'll focus on how to query here: joining data from multiple tables, filtering rows, and performing aggregations.

 The below query is a simple example in [Postgres](https://www.postgresql.org/), one of the major SQL dialects.

 ```sql
     SELECT u.name AS user_name,